The Best Shopping In Istanbul Is At These Places

 Best shopping street in Istanbul for vintage clothing

-Unlike any ordinary street, Istiklal jadesi, arising from Taksim Square, is a marvel that you should have on the best shopping in Istanbul list.
+Unlike any ordinary street, Istiklal Jadesi, arising from Taksim Square, is a marvel that you should have on the best shopping list in Istanbul.

-The road has been a famous shopping Istanbul destination since the times of the Ottomans and now has all the big brand names, perfect for clothes shopping in Turkey – and it also has many vintage items to bargain for.
+The road has been a famous shopping destination in Istanbul since the times of the Ottomans and now has all the big brand names, perfect for clothes shopping in Turkey – and it also has many vintage items to bargain for.

 Another reason why Istiklal Street is famous is its architecture – the buildings here are so beautiful.
 You can buy clothes in Istanbul while enjoying the historical atmosphere of the place.